walkernr/N-Body/README.txt

 	a: add planet
 	s: remove the last added object, does not remove star
 	k: add meteor, incredibly massive, can knock star out of place
-	r: reverse the orbits of the planets, essentially, everything related to motion is negated
+	r: reverse the orbits of the planets
 	t: toggle whether trails are shown or not
 	p: pause/play the simulation
 	m: toggle whether or not objects use textures